 He is forthright.
 “This is communist propaganda,” he declares.
 I blink.
 “The recent decision means these universities will remain within the ambit of the UGC, but will have the freedom to start new courses, off campus centres, skill development courses, set their own syllabus, research parks, hire foreign faculty, enroll foreign students, give incentive based emoluments to the faculty, enter into academic collaborations, run open distance learning programmes and any other new academic programmes…” He pauses.
 But won’t this mean funding for new courses will have to be raised by the institutions themselves?
-Which in turn means the students will have to pay — which means quality higher education
+Which in turn means the students will have to pay — which means quality higher education will become unaffordable?

 Apparently not.
 These institutions will be graded and funding, if required, will be provided on the basis of the grading.
 “We are not thrusting autonomy on anyone,” Javadekar says, somewhat exasperated.
 HEFA will provide funds.